-Remember, we are looking for the overlap between your passion, power, and a relevant problem.
+Remember, we are looking for the overlap between your passion, your proficiencies, and a relevant problem.

 An adaptation of the Venn diagram illustrated in the book 'lkigai' by Hector Garcia and Francesc Miralles about finding your personal sense of purpose.